batfish/ansible/README.md

 **bf_assert** - Validate network behavior

-## Documentation
-Ansible module documentation can be found at https://docs.ansible.com by searching for Batfish.

 ## Examples
 This example playbook outlines how to use the `batfish.base` role to extract the list of interfaces for all devices in the network.